eduabdala/eduabdala/README.md

 ## 🌱 Interests

 - **Internet of Things (IoT)**: Projects with sensors and microcontrollers for automation and environmental monitoring.
-- **Bioinformatics**: Beginning to study data science applied to biology.
 - **Fullstack Development**: Deepening skills in frontend, backend, and software architecture best practices.

 ---